Memory-Based Optimization Methods for Model-Agnostic Meta-Learning and Personalized Federated Learning: Introduction

 \subsection{Contributions}

-We summarize our contributions below. \begin{itemize}[leftmargin=*] \item We consider the stochastic optimization for MAML in both a centralized setting and a federated learning setting, where in the former setting the server has access to all tasks and their data, and in the latter setting the central sever has no access to the individual tasks and their data on distributed clients.
-We propose two memory-based stochastic algorithms, namely MOML and LocalMOML.
-MOML is tailored to the centralized setting and LocalMOML can be implemented in both centralized and federated learning settings.
-The key feature of the proposed algorithms is to maintain and update individualized models (i.e., memories) for individual tasks by a \textsc{Momentum} update, which is essentially a moving average of historical stochastic updates of individual models. \item We establish the convergence guarantees of MOML and LocalMOML for finding a stationary solution to the non-convex objective with only $K=\O(1)$ data samples per task and $B=\O(1)$ tasks per iteration.
-We compare our theoretical results and key features of the proposed algorithms with other existing results in Table~\ref{tab:finite_n_comparison}.
-It is notable that LocalMOML consistently improves the sample complexity of the existing Per-FedAvg algorithm~\citep{fallah2020personalized} in both cross-silo (without client sampling) and cross-device (with client sampling) settings. \end{itemize}
+We present the main contributions of our work below: \begin{itemize}[leftmargin=*] \item We address the problem of stochastic optimization for MAML in both single-node and federated learning settings.
+In the single-node setting, the server has access to all tasks and their data, while in the federated learning setting, the central server has no access to the individual tasks and their data on distributed clients.
+We propose two memory-based stochastic algorithms, MOML and LocalMOML.
+MOML is designed for the centralized setting, while LocalMOML can be used in both centralized and federated learning settings.
+The proposed algorithms maintain and update individualized models, or memories, for each task using a \textsc{Momentum} update.
+This involves computing a moving average of historical stochastic updates of individual models. \item We provide the convergence guarantees of MOML and LocalMOML for finding a stationary point of the non-convex objective with only $K=\O(1)$ data samples per task and $B=\O(1)$ tasks per iteration.
+To the best of our knowledge, this is the first work to achieve such results.
+We also provide a comparison of our theoretical results and key features of the proposed algorithms with other existing results in Table~\ref{tab:finite_n_comparison}.
+Importantly, our LocalMOML algorithm consistently outperforms the existing Per-FedAvg algorithm~\citep{fallah2020personalized} in terms of sample complexity. \item Our proposed methods MOML and LocalMOML support task/client sampling, which is a desirable property under both single-node learning and federated learning settings, unlike some methods listed in Table~\ref{tab:finite_n_comparison}.
+Task sampling is desired when the tasks are on the same machine (single-node learning), as backpropagating through all $n$ tasks requires much more GPU memory.
+Moreover, in the continual learning regime, only a small proportion of tasks might be available every iteration.
+In the cross-device federated learning regime, the server can only access available clients via the client sampling process because the number of clients is huge and direct connections cannot be easily established. \end{itemize}